GrantStreetGroup/Types-Numbers/README.md

 ### NumRange\[\`n, \`p\]

 Only accepts numbers within a certain range.
-The two parameters are the minimums and maximums, inclusive.
+By default, the two parameters are the minimums and maximums, inclusive.
+However, this type is also compatible with a few different parameter styles, a la [Types::Common::Numeric](https://metacpan.org/pod/Types%3A%3ACommon%3A%3ANumeric).

+The minimum/maximums can be omitted or undefined.
+Or two extra boolean parameters can be added to specify exclusivity:

+    NumRange[0.1, 10.0, 0, 0]  # both inclusive
+    NumRange[0.1, 10.0, 0, 1]  # exclusive maximum, so 10.0 is invalid
+    NumRange[0.1, 10.0, 1, 0]  # exclusive minimum, so 0.1 is invalid
+    NumRange[0.1, 10.0, 1, 1]  # both exclusive

+    NumRange[0.1]                # lower bound check only
+    NumRange[undef, 10.0]        # upper bound check only
+    NumRange[0.1, undef, 1]      # lower bound check only, exclusively
+    NumRange[undef, 10.0, 1, 1]  # upper bound check only, exclusively (third param ignored)

 ### PerlNum